Back

 Long story short

 At Purrweb, over time we managed to build a strong professional team using the Agile flexible approach.
-We can’t say if we have the type, but we certainly found what works the best for us and what makes web development the most effective.
+We can’t say if we have the type, but we certainly found what works best for us and what makes web development the most effective.

 Want to meet our team and get help with validating your startup idea?
 Get in touch with us today!